-For this recipe you’ll need: active dry yeast, sugar (tiny bit and it gets eaten by the yeast), butter, baking powder, salt, vital wheat gluten, almond flour (I used ground pecans), coconut flour, flaxseed meal, dark rye flour, whole flaxseed, cardamom.
-A stand mixer with a dough hook is helpful.
+For this recipe you’ll need: active dry yeast, sugar (tiny bit and it gets eaten by the yeast), butter, baking powder, salt, vital wheat gluten, almond flour (I used ground pecans), coconut flour, flaxseed meal, dark rye flour, whole flaxseed, and cardamom.
+A stand mixer with a dough hook is super helpful.

 Click here to go straight to the low carb yeast bread recipe.

 I have been baking bread since I was 14 and I am 56 now.
 The day I had to say goodbye to conventional bread I was heartbroken — especially since I still make it for my family.
 I’ve made some quick, low carb bread substitutes and they were very good.
 They were very good but they weren’t yeast bread.

 This is soft like regular bread.
 The crust is soft, too – it doesn’t get crispy.
 You can make toast, sandwiches, and French toast again.
 You can eat bread and butter again!

 So how can this be low carb if it contains sugar AND rye flour AND vital wheat gluten?